egaumer/torah/exodus/mishpatim.md

 &nbsp;

 The word is _Haram_ (חָרַם)<sup>[H2763](https://www.blueletterbible.org/lexicon/h2763/kjv/wlc/0-1/ "Strong's Number H2763")</sup>.
-It means to prohibit or ban.
+It means to _Prohibit_ or _Ban_.
 They are supposed to haram them.
 It is setting them aside as not available.
 Do not intermarry with them.
 Do not make treaties.
 Do not worship their gods.
 It’s an issue of worship.
 They cannot serve two masters.
 Their allegiance needs to be with Yahweh and _Yhwh_ alone.

 Now I am not saying that there were not battles in the Bible.
 There were plenty.
 But I do think that in this case, God is going to fight this battle differently for them.

-Last week Target stores offered a shirt geared toward children that read, “Satan respects pronouns.”
+Last week [Target](https://www.target.com/) stores offered a shirt geared toward children that read, [Satan respects pronouns](https://www.dailywire.com/news/target-faces-backlash-over-pride-collection-designer-behind-satan-respects-pronouns-shirts).
 And they placed it in the front of their stores in the “pride” section.
 Christians started protesting shopping at Target, and rightly so.
 It’s a matter of worship.

 &nbsp;